 Commenting on experience in International Cultural Heritage Law Summer Program in 2019

-Professors: Course instruction is provided by Professor Stephen K. Urice; faculty of the Art Law Centre, including Professor Marc-André Renold who holds the UNESCO Chair in International Law of the Protection of Cultural Heritage; experts from other institutions; and distinguished practitioners.
-Professor Urice, Miami Law's Director of the Arts Law Track in the Entertainment, Arts and Sports Law LL.M. program, will oversee and evaluate students from U.M. and other ABA-accredited law schools.
+Professors: Course instruction is provided by Professor Stephen K. Urice; faculty of the Art Law Centre, including Professor Marc-André Renold who holds the UNESCO Chair in International Law of the Protection of Cultural Heritage and Alessandro Chechi; experts from other institutions; and distinguished practitioners.
+Professor Urice oversees and evaluates students from Miami Law and other ABA-accredited law schools.

-Schedule: The course runs in June.
-Classes are held on weekdays and are scheduled for mornings and some afternoons.
+Schedule: Classes are held on weekdays and are scheduled for mornings and some afternoons.
 Students should plan on at least one weekend day for a field trip outside Geneva.
 See draft course schedule

 About the University of Geneva